Andiedie/sysu-course-monitor/README.md

 # Ⅱ. Feature
 - You can have a list of targets
 - [Inform you the result in WeChat](#5-wechat-inform)
+- Support Polling to wait for the start of course selection
+- Automatically re-login when error occur
 - Support replacing a course
-- Automatically re-login when error occur
 - Re-select replace course when fail to select target
 - [Detect select exception](#32-select-exception)
 - [Fuzzy target information](#33-fuzzy-target-information)